apereo/apereo.github.io/_posts/cas/2018-11-16-cas60-gettingstarted-overlay.md

   <strong>Need Help?</strong><br/>If you ever get stuck and are in need of additional assistance, start by reviewing the suggestions <a href="https://apereo.github.io/cas/6.0.x/installation/Troubleshooting-Guide.html">provided here</a>.
 You may also look at available support options <a href="https://apereo.github.io/cas/Support.html">provided here</a>.
 </div>

+* A markdown unordered list which will be replaced with the ToC {:toc}

 # Overlay...What?

 Overlays are a strategy to combat repetitive code and/or resources.
 Rather than downloading the CAS codebase and building it from source, overlays allow you to download a pre-built vanilla CAS web application server provided by the project itself, override/insert specific behavior into it and then merge it all back together to produce the final (web application) artifact.
 You can find a lot more about how overlays work [here](https://apereo.github.io/cas/6.0.x/installation/WAR-Overlay-Installation.html).